aozaki-kuro/aozaki-next-blog/pages/posts/kanaut-nishe-goods-1.md

 She has purchased 3Dio FS XLR recently and is currently using it for [her ASMR streams](https://www.youtube.com/watch?v=s1_9TwPd-ts).
 Her ASMR techniques are pretty impressive by now, even it's just a few months since her first ASMR stream.

-## About the goods
+## About the merch

-I ordered the goods during her [stream on October 2nd](https://www.youtube.com/watch?v=w_UJw5eb7Zo) and just received them on November 8th.
+I ordered the merch during her [stream on October 2nd](https://www.youtube.com/watch?v=w_UJw5eb7Zo) and just received them on November 8th.
 EMS is obviously slow recently.

 I have ordered